leeandher/static-museum/v2/src/pages/projects/catch-of-the-day.md

   - css-transitions
   - prop-types
 date: 2018-10-15T02:27:27.851Z
 ---
-**EOL:** Just FYI, this project isn't being maintained anymore, so certain Firebase functionality probably won't work.
-The app can still be visited/explored but may not work as intended!

----

 This single-page application mocks up a fish market online store, letting you change descriptions, load samples, add to your cart and more.
 It is all done using a Firebase real-time database so anyone can make and share stores with each other!